Cecotrope: Development of cecotropes

 Many cecotrophs, such as rabbits, are monogastric digesters and herbivores.
 The majority of food absorption occurs in the small intestine, which makes up roughly 12% of the GI tract in rabbits.
 Any material not yet digested enters the proximal colon.
 In lagomorphs, a unique structure called the fusus coli separates the proximal and distal colon and regulates the separation of food material.
 Food particles greater than 0.3 to 0.5 millimeters (mm) are pushed down the colon through peristalsis.
 These larger particles consist of mostly non-fermentable materials.
 Meanwhile particles less than 0.3 to 0.5 mm, which predominantly consist of fermentable fibers and proteins, are moved back into the colon and cecum through retrograde peristalsis.
 The ileocecal valve located at the end of the small intestine ensures the material goes to the cecum and not the small intestine.

 Mammalian enzymes cannot break down fiber.
 However, microbes in the cecum have enzymes that are capable of breaking down fiber.
-The microbes in a rabbit's gut include bacteria (such as the genera Bacteroides, Bifidobacterium, Clostridium, Streptococcus, and Enterobacter, among others) protozoa, yeasts, and amoeba.
+The microbes in a rabbit's gut include bacteria (such as the genera Bacteroides, Bifidobacterium, Clostridium, Streptococcus, and Enterobacter, among others) protozoa, and yeasts.

 The anaerobic fermentation in the cecum breaks down the fiber into useable food for the animal.
 It is also used as food for the proliferating microbes.
 The results of the fermentation are volatile fatty acids (VFAs), all of the B vitamins, vitamin K, microbial proteins, essential amino acids and minerals.

 Some of the other nutrients are also absorbed by the cecum and the colon.
 Four to nine hours after a meal, the cecum empties and the contents, which containing the results of fermentation along with microbes, continue down the colon.

 The material from the cecum is formed into cecotropes in the fusus coli, where it contracts more gently than when forming regular feces.
 Goblet cells in the fusus coli secrete mucus which covers the cecotropes, protecting them from the acidity of the stomach.
 The enzyme lysozyme also aids in the digestion of microbial proteins.
 Cecotropes continue through the colon and rectum and are expelled through the anus about eight hours after eating.

 Reingestion

 Cecotropes are eaten directly from the anus.
 They usually do not touch the ground.
 They are not chewed; instead, they are swallowed whole so the mucus is not disturbed.
-They are held in the fundic region of the stomach for 3 to 6 hours where they continue to ferment.
+They are held in the fundic region of the stomach for 3 to 6 hours, where they continue to ferment.
 Once that is complete, they move into the small intestine where the nutrients are absorbed, about 17 hours after the original meal.